Homemade Authentic Guacamole Recipe

 Substitutions can be made to this guacamole recipe for variety.
 The red onion can be replaced with a yellow onion, or a shallot if desired.
 Jalapeno peppers can also be replaced with cayenne pepper, or diced and seeded serrano peppers.
 Cilantro can be swapped out with parsley, or basil if desired.
 Lime juice can also be substituted with lemon juice.

-This guacamole is best eaten the same day.
+This guacamole is best eaten on the same day it is made.
 Store any leftover guacamole in an airtight container in the refrigerator for up to 2 days.

 Homemade Guacamole